 The most important treatment is to have good pain relief

-The break (fracture) or bruise usually heals in about four weeks.
-Good pain relief during this time helps you to breathe and cough properly.
-Simply putting up with the pain is not a good idea, as it can lead to shallow breathing, lack of coughing and chest infections.
+Good pain relief for bruised or broken ribs helps you to breathe and cough properly.
+Simply putting up with the pain is not a good idea, as it can lead to taking shallow breaths, as well as lack of coughing and developing chest infections.
 (See 'What are the complications of rib injuries?', below.)
 Painkillers help to prevent these problems.

 Effective and safe pain relief is especially important for people who are more prone to chest infections.
 This includes, for example, smokers and people with persistent (chronic) chest conditions such as chronic obstructive pulmonary disease (COPD) or heart failure.